 So you want to learn to ski but your not sure what to expect, if you can, or where to go.
 I learned to ski when I was 6 so this is a long distant memory for me.
 My wife came to the country a few years ago after growing up somewhere tropical and needed to learn to ski because Michigan winters are a soul sucking cold miserable time if you don’t do something fun.
 Here are 7 tips for first time skiers getting ready to head to the mountain.

 I taught my wife to ski (she had language barriers that make professional instruction difficult) and after 20 days of skiing, she could competently parallel turn on blue runs out west.
-Below is a video showing her progression the first winter from Day 1 to the end Day 18.
 These are things that I feel contributed to our success.

 I don’t recommend anyone to teach their spouse, friend or relative to ski.
 Seek professional help.

 7 Tips For First Time Skiers To Be Successful Learning To Ski

 The number one thing.
 Do not try to teach yourself to ski or think you can go to the mountain, strap on a pair and send yourself off from the top and think it’s going to end well.
 It won’t.
 This will probably result in you going uncontrollably fast and crashing into something or someone and hurting yourself.